shillingp/atom-lorem/README.md

 ![Wrapping Example](https://github.com/shillingp/atom-lorem/blob/master/resources/images/lorem-wraps.gif?raw=true)

 **_link[count]:** Inserts a certain number of random Lorem Ipsum HTML links into the current document.
 The HTML link will always point to https://atom.io/.
 The `count` option indicates how many links to insert.
 For example, `lorem_link3` will insert three links, separated by page breaks, into the document.
-If the `count` option is not provided, one link will be inserted.
+If the `count` option is not provided, the default number of links will be inserted.
 To avoid badly formatted HTML, the `_link` option ignores any `_wrap` options and is always set to `_nowrap`.

 ![Links Example](https://github.com/shillingp/atom-lorem/blob/master/resources/images/lorem-links.gif?raw=true)

 **_ol[count], _ul[count]:** Inserts a random Lorem Ipsum HTML list into the current document.
 Use `_ol` for an ordered list and `_ul` for an unordered list.
 The `count` option indicates how many list items to insert.
 For example, `lorem_ol3` will insert an ordered list with three list items into the document.
-If the `count` option is not provided, a list with one item will be inserted.
+If the `count` option is not provided, a list with the default number of items will be inserted.
 To avoid badly formatted HTML, both of these options ignore any `_wrap` options and are always set to `_nowrap`.

 ![Lists Example](https://github.com/shillingp/atom-lorem/blob/master/resources/images/lorem-lists.gif?raw=true)

 **_html:** Wraps Lorem Ipsum text in `<p></p>` tags so it displays correctly in HTML.
-For options `_p` and `_s`each individual paragraph or sentence is wrapped.
+For options `_p` and `_s` each individual paragraph or sentence is wrapped.
 For options `_w` and `_link`, the entire collection of words or links is wrapped.
 This option is not available for lists since lists are not inline elements.

 ![HTML Example](https://github.com/shillingp/atom-lorem/blob/master/resources/images/lorem-html.gif?raw=true)